surajkunthu/CS50x/Week 1 C/README.md

 ## <span style= "color:lightblue"> unsigned </span> `int`
 - a _qualifier_ that can be applied to certain types (including `int`) which doubles the positive range of variables, no longer can use negative values
-- Unassigned integer storage range:
+- Unsigned integer storage range:
 $$ 0 <---> 2^{32}-1 $$

 ## `char`